protonchain/slackparrottext/README.md

 # slackparrottext

-Basically just run the script and call parrot with the text that you want
+Basically just run the notebook and call parrot with the text that you want

 Single words only, no punctuation and the letters are auto capitalized